 Yes you can and the MVHR system will continue to operate in the background.
 However the efficiency of the MVHR will usually be slightly reduced, affecting its ability to keep the building warm in winter and cool in summer.
 The exception to this is when windows are opened for summer purging (see below).

 It is set for automatic use all year round so you do not have to adjust any settings.
 However you may want to over-ride the automatic system on some occasions (see below).

 Green Building Store domestic MVHR systems typically have 2 very small motors which push the air through your system.
-A unit like Focus 200 uses 22 Watts.
+An MVHR unit like Focus 200 uses 22 Watts.
 This is similar to having a low energy light bulb on in your home, costing around 10p per day.

 We design MVHR systems to have minimal noise impacts and they should run almost silently.
 It is important not to block any of the air vents as this will put the whole system out of balance.

 Apart from keeping all the air vents clear and clean, the only maintenance is periodic filter changes.
 There are several filters which need to be changed to keep the air flowing properly.
 How frequently depends on where you live and how clean the air is.
 The filters keep your air clean, but are also needed to keep the system working properly.
 The kitchen extract filter may need changing/ cleaning more often than the others.
 Normally filters need to be changed every 3-6 months.